Joann Elmore: Research

-Elmore has a longstanding interest in conducting research on topics such as cancer screening (in both breast and melanoma), diagnostic accuracy and technology Elmore's research programs, over the past 20 years, expands on scientific understanding of improving methods in diagnostic accuracy, including potential patient, physician, technology and system factors associated with accuracy.
+Elmore's research has centered on accuracy and efficiency of cancer screening and diagnoses (for both breast and melanoma) through the integration of technology.
+Her research over the years also addresses the broader aspects of healthcare, including the use of OpenNotes to enhance patient engagement and the development of innovative medical education strategies.
+She has published several studies on diagnostic accuracy of cancer screening and medical tests in addition to AI/machine learning, using computer-aided tools to aid in the early detection process of high-risk cancers Notably, her research on physician variability has led to significant insights into how clinician can make more consistent and accurate diagnostic decisions, to expand scientific understanding of improving methods in diagnostic accuracy by including potential patient, physician, technology and system factors associated with accuracy.

 She has led several multi-site R01 studies evaluating diagnostic accuracy of radiologists and pathologists and continues to secure NIH awards as well as private, non-profit foundation funding.
 Her current studies involve describing diagnostic variability and the impact of new technology and she continues to publish major articles in cancer screening and new screening modalities, including new work into AI and machine learning.
 Ultimately, Elmore wants to harness technology to provide a better scientific understanding of the physician decision-making process.

 Elmore has made public appearances on CBS News to inform the public on diagnostic accuracy in breast cancer screening with the use of AI machine learning techniques.
 Elmore was also awarded for her Open Notes initiative and research to make doctor's notes more accessible to patients, to increase patient empowerment and health care transparency.